 Wendy was born and raised in Trinidad and Tobago and moved to the US when she was 14 to the Maryland area.
 She had undiagnosed ADD and it made it very difficult to succeed in school because back then, they just didn’t have the resources for ADD and other learning challenges that we have now.

-She had to work twice as hard as other kids to keep her grades up, but those experiences also set her up for success because she learned the value of hard work and believing in herself.
-She ended up spending 8 years in the military and did very well there, and another 8 years in corporate America where she was also successful.
-She didn’t let her challenges hold her back!
+So she had to work twice as hard as other kids to keep her grades up, but those experiences also set her up for success because she learned the value of hard work and believing in herself.
+Wendy ended up spending 8 years in the military and did very well there, and another 8 years in corporate America where she was also successful.
+The one thing she didn’t do was let her challenges hold her back!

 She was able to quit her corporate job last October (2018) to be home with her kids more and to start her own decluttering and coaching business.
-She had even written a book since then about her struggles with ADD.
+And the best part, she has even written a book about her struggles with ADD.

 Women Have So Many More Options Today!